Nothing can be more magical than watching the sun rise over the mountains whilst stood aloft the summit of Snowdon, the highest point in Wales.

 Whether you’re doing it for charity, with a group of friends, as a family outing or just for your own pleasure MountainXperience will take the hassle out of planning your adventure and keep you safe on the day.
 You’ll only meet qualified and experienced mountain guides who are fully insured and hold up-to-date first aid certificates to ensure your safety.
 We’ve been exploring Snowdonia’s mountains for over a decade and we love nothing more than sharing them with you.

 If you’re ready to book your Snowdon sunrise ascent with MountainXperience, simply choose your preferred date from our live availability calendar and our booking partners FareHarbor will arrange everything for you.
+Or why not buy a Climb Snowdon gift voucher for a loved one?

 What people say about this activity